 This unique project, centred on the Whanganui National Park, is a partnership between Horizons Regional Council, DOC, landowners and iwi.

+Mainland islands aim to protect and restore habitats on the mainland of New Zealand through intensive management of introduced pests.
 Learn what makes each of our five mainland islands special.

 Find out about DOC's acquisition of the Ngunguru Sandspit, the importance and future of the sandspit land, including feedback from 'Ngunguru Community Engagement Hui'.